TySP-Dev/PacCrypt-Webapp/ROADMAP.md

 - [x] Create /paccrypt_algos/ folder

-- [ ] Builder better start, stop and restart scripts both prod and dev (Universal)
+- [x] Builder better start, stop and restart scripts both prod and dev (Linux Only)

 - [ ] Add a button in the admin panel to switch to and from prod and dev modes - **Saving for UI Revamp**